PASTAplus/content-x/templates/resources/resources-for-data-users.md

 Analysis ready data, from EDI [Thematic Standardization](/templates/resources/thematic-standardization.md) projects, can be discovered in the EDI Search Engine and the supporting R packages.

+Another way to find data of interest is through browsing articles that cite EDI data packages.
+For a list of articles, see [EDI Data Package Citations](/templates/resources/edi-data-citations.md).

 ## Understanding data